naughtyk123/code-challange/Laravel.md

 * Write test cases (Choose your freedom of choice)
 * Authenticate with Medium OAuth
 * Display post and posts with images (should be used a local database)
-* Submit post to Mediam, set the post satus as `draft`
+* Submit post to Medium, set the post satus as `draft`
 * Store every details on a database

 ### Nice to have features: